Cretaceous–Paleogene extinction event: Maastrichtian sea-level regression

 There is clear evidence that sea levels fell in the final stage of the Cretaceous by more than at any other time in the Mesozoic era.
 In some Maastrichtian stage rock layers from various parts of the world, the later layers are terrestrial; earlier layers represent shorelines and the earliest layers represent seabeds.
 These layers do not show the tilting and distortion associated with mountain building, therefore the likeliest explanation is a regression, a drop in sea level.
 There is no direct evidence for the cause of the regression, but the currently accepted explanation is that the mid-ocean ridges became less active and sank under their own weight.

-A severe regression would have greatly reduced the continental shelf area, the most species-rich part of the sea, and therefore could have been enough to cause a marine mass extinction, but this change would not have caused the extinction of the ammonites.
+A severe regression would have greatly reduced the continental shelf area, the most species-rich part of the sea, and therefore could have been enough to cause a marine mass extinction.
+This change would not have caused the extinction of the ammonites.
 The regression would also have caused climate changes, partly by disrupting winds and ocean currents and partly by reducing the Earth's albedo and increasing global temperatures.
 Marine regression also resulted in the loss of epeiric seas, such as the Western Interior Seaway of North America.
 The loss of these seas greatly altered habitats, removing coastal plains that ten million years before had been host to diverse communities such as are found in rocks of the Dinosaur Park Formation.
 Another consequence was an expansion of freshwater environments, since continental runoff now had longer distances to travel before reaching oceans.
 While this change was favorable to freshwater vertebrates, those that prefer marine environments, such as sharks, suffered.

+However, sea level fall as a cause of the extinction event is contradicted by other evidence, namely that sections which show no sign of marine regression still show evidence of a major drop in diversity.